PID-fel/Pokemon-Showdown-Logger/README.md

 # Showdown-Logger

-Extracts relevant data from Pokemon Replays (Downloads) and updates an Excel/Google Sheet with the information
+Extracts relevant data from Showdown Replays (Downloads) and updates an Excel and/or Google Sheet with the information